Enhancing Blind Source Separation with Dissociative Principal Component Analysis: Introduction

 Computationally effective techniques for sparse PCA were subsequently developed.
 Notably, the generalized power method (GPower), which involved maximizing a convex function on a compact set \cite{journeeGeneralized2010}.
 Later, an effective solution to non-convex sparse eigenvalue problems known as the truncated power method (TPower) was introduced \cite{yuanTruncated2013}.
 Innovative methods for sparse PCA have emerged in recent years.
 For instance, a Bayesian approach that generated components with common sparsity patterns \cite{matteiGlobally2016}, an adaptive block sparse PCA method called preserved PCA (PPCA) maintained sparsity across all LVs through group LASSO with adaptive penalization \cite{seghouaneSparse2019}, an efficient online sparse PCA algorithm that combined gradient-based optimization techniques with stochastic gradient descent \cite{qiuGradientbased2023}, and a recent method that improved sparsity by applying orthogonal rotation to PCs before thresholding \cite{chenNew2024a}.

-While sPCA enhances the interpretability of PCs by enforcing sparsity, which is characterized by fewer non-zero entries, it often fails to strike an effective balance between interpretability and source separation.
-Traditional sPCA uses a deflation strategy that, while simplifying component interpretation, may mask the complex variable interrelationships, thus diminishing the significance of subsequent PCs, potentially distorting the data's overall representation, which is vital for subsequent ICA as highlighted in \cite{seghouaneSparse2019}.
-In contrast, traditional PCA lacks interpretability and, when followed by ICA, may not effectively separate sources, particularly in scenarios with significant spatial overlaps \cite{khalidUnsupervised2015, seghouaneLearning2016, zhangExperimental2019b}.
-Ultimately, both sPCA+ICA and PCA+ICA configurations may be suboptimal for achieving reliable source separation.
+While sPCA improves the interpretability of PCs by enforcing sparsity, it does not necessarily improve source separation.
+Traditional sPCA relies on a deflation strategy that extracts components one at a time and imposes orthogonality between them.
+This sequential orthogonalization discards the cross component structure present in the data.
+When the underlying sources overlap, that discarded structure is precisely what ICA needs to separate them, so deflation based sPCA followed by ICA tends to separate sources poorly \cite{seghouaneSparse2019}.
+Ordinary PCA, in contrast, lacks interpretability and, when followed by ICA, also struggles to separate sources under significant spatial overlap \cite{khalidUnsupervised2015, seghouaneLearning2016, zhangExperimental2019b}.
+Both sPCA and ICA and PCA and ICA pipelines are therefore limited for reliable source separation in this regime.

-To date, no study has addressed the challenges inherent in sPCA and its integration with ICA for the separation of non-orthogonal independent components under conditions of moderate to significant spatial overlaps \cite{zhangExperimental2019b}.
-This study seeks to fill this research gap by extending the capabilities of sPCA.
-The main objective is to not only enhance the interpretability of PCs but also to significantly strengthen the robustness of source separation.
-The proposed DPCA is a novel methodology designed to minimize the interdependencies among PCA components.
-DPCA aims to deliver enhanced accuracy and reliability in source separation while maintaining and even improving the interpretability of each component, particularly in scenarios with substantial spatial overlaps.
+Comparatively little work has addressed the separation of non orthogonal independent components under moderate to significant spatial overlap within the sPCA and ICA setting \cite{zhangExperimental2019b}.
+This study addresses that gap.
+Rather than extracting components by deflation, DPCA estimates them jointly and models the interdependencies among PCs and LVs explicitly, aiming to preserve the structure that supports source separation while retaining interpretability through sparsity, particularly under substantial spatial overlap.

-This study has made several key contributions.
-Firstly, it uniquely models the interdependencies within both LVs and PCs, effectively capturing spatiotemporal ground truth.
-Secondly, two novel algorithms are introduced that integrate adaptive thresholding with gradient and coordinate descent, streamlining the solution process for the proposed optimization model in dissociative PCA.
-Thirdly, a secondary layer of firm thresholding is implemented to preserve sparsity and effectively remove background noise from modified LVs, thus enhancing their interpretability and separation simultaneously.
-Moreover, the model adapts seamlessly to function as ordinary PCA when the sparsity parameter is reduced to zero as shown in Proposition $2$ in the next section.
+The contributions of this work are as follows.
+First, DPCA models and disentangles the interdependencies within both LVs and PCs, rather than removing them by deflation.
+Second, three algorithms, DPCA1a, DPCA1b, and DPCA2, are developed, combining adaptive soft thresholding with gradient and coordinate descent to solve the proposed model.
+Third, a secondary firm thresholding step preserves sparsity and suppresses background noise in the recovered LVs, supporting interpretability and separation together.
+Finally, the model reduces to ordinary PCA when the sparsity parameter is set to zero, as shown in Proposition 2.